Ernest2026/groupcon-chatapp-frontend/README.md

 - First of all download the [groupcon backend source code](https://github.com/Ernest2026/groupcon-chatapp-backend/) and start up your server.
 - Change the links in the build file in the middleware folder, to your localhost link if needed.
-- Now grab a cup of coffee, sit back and run _npm start_ on the terminal.
+- Now grab a cup of coffee, sit back and run _"npm start"_ on the terminal.

 ## Appreciations